genlin/CSS-content/How to buy or sign up for an Azure subscription.md

 3. Select the subscription, and then click **Upgrade**.</br>![billpage](./Media/billpage.png)
 4. Select **Yes**, and then click **Upgrade now**. </br>![upgrade](./Media/Upgrade.png)

-## Activate your Azure subscription by using a Service Activation Key (a 5x5 key)
+## Activate your Azure subscription by using a Online Service Activation Key (a 5x5 key)

 If you bought Azure in Open credits from a reseller, please follow these steps to activate your subscription:

-1. Open the [Azure in Open License key](http://azure.microsoft.com/en-us/pricing/purchase-options/) page, and then select Activate a new subscription or existing subscription.
+1. Open the [Azure in Open License key](http://azure.microsoft.com/en-us/offers/ms-azr-0111p/) page, and then select Activate a new subscription or existing subscription.
 2. Type the product key, and then check the first agreement option (and also the second option if you want to receive special offers) to activate the subscription.</br>![OSA KEY](./Media/OSAkey.png)